endersonmaia/cv/README.md

 - endersonmaia@gmail.com
 - https://br.linkedin.com/in/endersonmaia
 - http://enderson.github.io
+- @endersonmaia

 ---
 ## Technical Skills

-**Like:** linux, embedded-linux, osx, vim, sql, git, nginx, ruby, regex, shell, networking, docker, monitoring, etl, data integration
+**Like:** linux, vim, sql, git, nginx, ruby, python, regex, bash, shell, networking, docker, monitoring, etl, data integration, rest apis, software process

 ---
 ## Experience

-**IT Director / Partner**, Grupo São Tiago, *March 2012 - Current*
+**IT Director / Partner**, Grupo São Tiago, *March 2012 - March 2020*

-erp, redmine, zabbix, telephony, advpl, totvs, sql-server, git, zabbix, api, rest
+erp, redmine, zabbix, telephony, advpl, totvs, sql-server, git, api, rest

-Managing al the IT and Communication infrastructure and systems of all 5 companies that are part of the Group São Tiago.
+Managing IT, communication infrastructure and systems of all 5 companies that are part of the Group São Tiago.

 Co-responsible of the implementation of ERP (TOTVS Protheus) for the financial management of all the companies of the Group São Tiago, composed of several companies in a variety of fields (Farmácia São Tiago, Mundo Verde, Pharmapele, CMI – Consultórios Médicos Integrados, Mida's Construções).

-Defined the rules of integration between the company's system and the central ERP with a REST-like architecture internally developed.
+Defined the businnes rules of integration between the companies' system and the central ERP with a REST-like architecture internally developed.

-Implanted the Zabbix monitoring system for all the network, server and services.
+- Integrated all metropolitan offices with WAN switches via RSTP redundant fiber channel paths;
+- Unified all servers (VMWare ESXi) in a datacenter with SAN, with redudant server, power and network;
+- All systems, servers and network equipaments monitored with Zabbix;
+- OpenVPN on Ubuntu VM for eventual remote worker automated with ansible;
+- Migrated interal API services to a containerized environment with Docker Swarm for easing the depoyment process GitOps-like;

 Group's Companies: